bcornelusse/ELEN0445-microgrids/introduction.md

 ##  Ancillary services markets

-- Ancillary services (AS) are offered by entities that have the ability to modulate their generation or consumption, within respecified boundaries and time frame, to help the system:
+- Ancillary services (AS) are offered by entities that have the ability to modulate their generation or consumption, within prespecified boundaries and time frame, to help the system:
  - for balancing generation and demand
  - for relieving congestions
  - for voltage support